In this episode, Josh and co-host Annelle Barnett takes an in-depth look at what candidate persona is.

 Annelle: [00:49] Okay.
 So I am a twenty-plus-year marketer.
-Started on the corporate side and about eight years ago, went out on my own and became a marketing consultant at that point.
-And then about three or four years ago, I started Marketing Mob and Marketing Mob is a marketing, recruiting and staffing firm as its primary function, but we also offer a learning platform for marketers as well as a marketing job board and community.
+I Started on the corporate side and about eight years ago.
+I went out on my own and became a marketing consultant at that point.
+And then about three or four years ago, I started Marketing Mob.
+Marketing Mob is a marketing, recruiting and staffing firm as its primary function.
+We also offer a learning platform for marketers as well as a marketing job board and community.
 So we have lots of fun and exciting things going on.

 Josh: [01:24] Awesome.
-And we are going to have Annelle in for multiple episodes to share in marketing of recruiting, hiring, all of those different things.
+We are going to have Annelle in for multiple episodes to share in marketing of recruiting, hiring, all of those different things.
 And today’s topic is candidate personas.
 So now, what is a candidate persona?

 Josh: [02:49] Gotcha.
 So for those people not in the marketing space, maybe everybody doesn’t know, you can’t just say, “I want a marketing person” anymore.
 There’s a lot of different marketing roles.